balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 This is the home of the `Mesh` class template.
 I know there are several good STL and mesh processing libraries, but I've created this class for three reasons:
 1. I wanted full control over mesh processing.
+2. I wanted to preserve original vertices.
+If the mesh creation algorithm is sophisticated enough, it knows better where and how to place vertices.
+Any postprocessing can only make it worse.
-2. It contains important preprocessing steps for later stages, which belong to triangle mesh processing, not Bezier triangle meshes.
+3. It contains important preprocessing steps for later stages, which belong to triangle mesh processing, not Bezier triangle meshes.
-3. I enjoy working with geometry vectors.
+4. I enjoy working with geometry vectors.

 The `Mesh` class exposes a set of STL vector-like interface functions for easier use.
 It also provides overloaded operators for displace and inflate operations, STL file I/O. Here I only write about the more interesting functions.
 Note, this class can only handle a mesh consisting of **exactly one totally filled** shape.